-Degraded forests can be restored through mitigation of direct and underlying drivers of forest degradation, improving natural regeneration and plantations.
+Degraded forests can be restored through addressing direct and underlying drivers of forest degradation, improving natural regeneration and plantations.
+Forest fire, one of the major drivers of forest degradation, can be mitigated by enhancing firefighting capacity and early preparations.
+The CFUGs need to be well trained and equipped to control forest fire.
+Periodic removal of dry biomass and construction of firelines reduces forest fire spread.
+In turn, the bushes and dry leaf litters can be used for compost/manure production.
+Construction of water storage ponds in potential strategic locations enhances water availability during forest fire.
 Illegal harvesting of forest products can be minimized by enhancing income generation opportunities for poor/marginalized forest dependent people and improving legal supply of forest products.
-The socially and economically marginalized forest dependent people can be provided with skill development programs; and support for entrepreneurship development, commercial agriculture and livestock farming.
+The socially and economically marginalized forest dependent people can be provided with skill development programs; and support for entrepreneurship development, herbal farming and agroforestry.
 Promoting agroforestry and private forestry also reduces forest dependency.
 Local government needs to be sensitized on private forestry.
 Promotion of agroforestry and private forestry require seedlings and technical support.
 Fodder trees and nutrient grasses can be promoted in private and public lands.
 This enhances fodder availability outside forests and reduces pressure of open grazing in forests.
 Open grazing can also be controlled through livestock breed improvement and stall feeding.
 Providing training and support on commercial livestock farming and shed improvement can be helpful in promoting stall feeding.
-Forest fire can be mitigated by enhancing firefighting capacity and early preparations.
-The CFUGs need to be well trained and equipped to control forest fire.
-Periodic removal of dry biomass and construction of fire lines reduces forest fire spread.
-In turn, the bushes, dry leaf litters can be used for compost/manure production.
-Construction of water storage ponds in potential strategic locations enhances water availability during forest fire.
-Moreover, forest monitoring should be enhanced in coordination with Nepal police; and provision of daily allowance, rewards/recognition to those involved in forest patrolling to control illegal harvest of forest products and poaching.
+The other solution can be management of grazing lands in certain areas of community forests or public lands.
+Rotational grazing can be effective, avoiding overgrazing in allocated grazing lands.

 Forest management can be improved through FOP implementation and strengthening of sustainable forest management practices, implementation of forest enhancement activities and strengthening of forest sector governance.
-All the CFUGs should have valid sustainable forest management operation plan.
+All the CFUGs should have valid sustainable forest operational plan.
 They should be well trained and equipped for its implementation.
 Forest enhancement can be done through afforestation and reforestation.
 Seedling/sapling availability can be ensured by construction/upgradation of nurseries.
 Priority should be given to local native species while other commercial species can also be introduced through proper study and in line with safeguard measures.
 Nurseries should produce saplings of demand based species that will encourage plantation.
-Moreover, government staffs and CFUGs' executive committee members should be sensitized and capacitated to strengthen forest sector governance (Figure 13).
+Moreover, government staffs and CFUGs' executive committee members should be sensitized and capacitated to strengthen forest sector governance (Figure 14).